300-Level Courses

 Credits: 3

-pedagogy.
-We will address writing and politics in at least to senses.
+This iteration of English 301: Introduction to Writing Studies is organized into three units.
+In Unit 1: Writing and Creativity, we will focus on expressivism, a major trend in the history of writing studies that still influences the field today.
+In Unit 2: Writing and Politics, we will examine activist pedagogy.
+We will address writing and politics in at least two senses.
 First, we will examine the work of writing studies scholars who, in the late 1960’s, began formulating the writing classroom as a site of political resistance.
 Second, we will examine how university politics influence the assessment of student writing.
 In Unit 3: Writing and Technology, we will examine the complicated transformation writing studies has undergone during the information age.

 This class does not assume prior knowledge of writing studies scholarship, but it provides a thorough introduction.
 Preparation for each class period will require reading works of composition theory and/or documents that provide historical context.
 Unit 1 requires a minor writing project; Units 2 and 3 both require a major writing project.